 Why report an adverse event following

-Reporting an adverse event following immunisation is an essential part of ensuring ongoing vaccine safety monitoring.
+Reporting an AEFI is an essential part of ensuring ongoing vaccine safety monitoring.
 Being able to identify and respond quickly to any issues relating to vaccine safety is an essential part of maintaining public trust and confidence.

 The South Australian Vaccine Safety Surveillance (SAVSS) is a passive surveillance system designed for timely detection of signals suggestive of an increase in adverse events following immunisation associated with a particular vaccine.
 Reporting suspected adverse events following immunisation to SAVSS enhances SA Health's ability to provide advice and make recommendations about the safety of vaccines.